-Having found that the Respondent State violated the Applicant's right to life and to dignity, guaranteed under Articles 4 and 5 of the Charter, the Court ordered the Respondent State to undertake all necessary measures to organise a rehearing of the Applicant's case on his sentencing through a procedure that does not allow the mandatory imposition of the death sentence and upholds the discretion of the judicial officer; to remove from its Penal Code the provision for the mandatory imposition of the death sentence.
+Having found that the Respondent State violated the Applicant's right to life and to dignity, guaranteed under Articles 4 and 5 of the Charter, the Court ordered the Respondent State to undertake all necessary measures to organise a rehearing of the Applicant's case on his sentencing through a procedure that does not allow the mandatory imposition of the death sentence and upholds the discretion of the judicial officer; to remove from its Penal Code the provision for the mandatory imposition of the death sentence; and to remove "hanging" from its laws as the method of imposition of the death sentence.
 The Court also ordered the Respondent State to pay the Applicant the sum of Five Hundred Thousand Tanzanian Shillings (TZS 500,000) for moral prejudice.